 Of note, off campus students (remote campus and online) can also use tutoring and writing assistance services from the RUCLC.
 All tutoring sessions are by appointment only, which may be made online at http://learn.camden.rutgers.edu.
 The RUCLC also offers real time live Online Tutoring in many classes: first select "Online Tutoring" as the subject area and then scroll to find the desired OL course.

-3/2017 - SRRC8/2019 - SSRC revised3/1/2022 Faculty Org revised and approved.
+3/2017 - SRRC 8/2019 - SSRC revised 3/1/2022 Faculty Organization revised and approved.
+3/5/24 Faculty Organization revised and approved.

 Appendix F: ATI Testing and Remediation Policy